nslyubaykin/ppo_with_dqn_critic/README.md

 # Overall Idea

 PPO needs and estimation of advantages to run the training process.
-Typically advantages for PPO are estimated with GAE-$\lambda$ algorithm.
+Typically advantages for PPO are estimated with GAE-lambda algorithm.

 This notebook explores the possibility of training PPO in pair with DDQN critic.